Axions and Dark Matter: Abstract

 \section{Abstract}

-Dark matter particles constitute $23\%$ of the total energy density of our universe and their exact properties are still unclear besides that they must be very cold and weakly interacting with the standard model particles.
-Many beyond standard model theories provide proper candidates to serve as the dark matter.
-The axions were introduced to solve the strong CP problem and later turned out to be a very attractive dark matter candidate.
-In this paper, we briefly review the physics of axions and the axion dark matter. \keywords{Axion; Dark matter; Strong CP problem.}
+Dark matter constitutes about $23\%$ of the total energy density of the universe but its properties are still little known besides that it should be composed by cold and weakly interacting particles.
+Many beyond standard model theories can provide proper candidates to serve as dark matter and the axion introduced to solve the strong CP problem turns out to be an attractive one.
+In this paper, we briefly review several important features of the axion and the axion dark matter.